 While words can only carry out limited messages, Visual Aids can do the rest for you.
 We know that Visual Aids always work better than just texts and numbers; especially when it comes to grabbing attention.

+The Implementation Of Visual Aids Can Be A Powerful Element For Your Call-To-Action.

-You can add a countdown timer at the top of your Sales Page, when you are offering a Limited Time Offer to your subscribers.
+For Instance: You can add a countdown timer at the top of your Sales Page, when you are offering a Limited Time Offer to your subscribers.

 The countdown timer serves as a catalyst; to speed up their "decision making time".
 It creates a sense of urgency; pushing them to make a decision fast, or missing out on the offer!